Originate/guide/android-practices.md

 #### Bridge Methods

-Be aware that the Android Runtime (ART or Dalvik) is occasionally affected by the code you write.
+Be aware that the Android Runtime (AART or Dalvik) is occasionally affected by the code you write.

 For example...